cabforum/servercert/docs/EVG.md

 By convention, this document omits time and timezones when listing effective requirements such as dates.
 Except when explicitly specified, the associated time with a date shall be 00:00:00 UTC.

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES
+Each CA must develop, implement, enforce, display prominently on its Web site, and periodically update as necessary its own auditable EV Certificate practices, policies and procedures, such as a Certification Practice Statement (CPS) and Certificate Policy (CP) that:

+A.  Implement the requirements of these Guidelines as they are revised from time-to-time;

+B.  Implement the requirements of

+    i. the then-current WebTrust Program for CAs, and ii. the then-current WebTrust EV Program or ETSI TS 102 042 for EVCP or ETSI EN 319 411-1 for EVCP policy; and

+C.  Specify the CA's and its Root CA's entire root certificate hierarchy including all roots that its EV Certificates depend on for proof of those EV Certificates' authenticity.

 ## 2.1  Repositories
 ## 2.2  Publication of certification information
+Each CA MUST publicly disclose its Certificate Policy and/or Certification Practice Statement through an appropriate and readily accessible online means that is available on a 24x7 basis.
+The CA SHALL publicly disclose its CA business practices to the extent required by the CA's selected audit scheme (see [Section 17.1](#171-eligible-audit-schemes)).

+The CA's Certificate Policy and/or Certification Practice Statement MUST be structured in accordance with RFC 3647.
+The Certificate Policy and/or Certification Practice Statement MUST include all material required by RFC 3647.

+Each CA SHALL publicly give effect to these Guidelines and represent that they will adhere to the latest published version by incorporating them into their respective EV Policies, using a clause such as the following (which must include a link to the official version of these Guidelines):

+> [Name of CA] conforms to the current version of the CA/Browser Forum Guidelines for Issuance and Management of Extended Validation Certificates published at <https://www.cabforum.org>.
+In the event of any inconsistency between this document and those Guidelines, those Guidelines take precedence over this document.

+In addition, the CA MUST include (directly or by reference) the applicable requirements of these Guidelines in all contracts with Subordinate CAs, RAs, Enterprise RAs, and subcontractors that involve or relate to the issuance or maintenance of EV Certificates.
+The CA MUST enforce compliance with such terms.

 ## 2.3  Time or frequency of publication
 ## 2.4  Access controls on repositories
 # 3. IDENTIFICATION AND AUTHENTICATION